NatronGitHub/NatronGitHub.github.io/README.md

 ### Relative Links

 Jekyll is a static site generator and relative file URLs don't really work unless you hardcode them which requires thinking and doesn't work for stuff like navigation.
 To fix this there is a file called `baseurl.html` that tells Jekyll how to link things nicely and relatively!
-Place `{{base}}` directly before any link that links to a resource inside the website and refer to this resource as a path straight from the home directly.
+Place `{% base %}` directly before any link that links to a resource inside the website and refer to this resource as a path straight from the home directly.
 Think of it as automatically handling the `../`'s for you... because that's exactly what it's doing!
 For more information see [this website](https://ricostacruz.com/til/relative-paths-in-jekyll).

 ### SVGs & Colours In General